ButterCMS/gatsby-starter-buttercms/README.md

 Kick off your Gatsby + ButterCMS with this default boilerplate.
-This Project Covers the ContentField, Posts and Pages in ButterCMS .This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.

 [Live demo](https://gatsby-starter-buttercms.netlify.com/)